 Do I have to give my books away on 23 April?

 We ask that books are given out on or around 23 April.
 If there is an event taking place (whether specially organised or a public event) either in the days before or after at which you wish to give out your books, that’s fine.

 What role will libraries and bookshops play?

 Local libraries and bookshops are vital community reading hubs and incredibly important to World Book Night.
 This year libraries and bookshops will not need to act as collection points for book deliveries, but will instead be able to download a comprehensive World Book Night toolkit suggesting ways to be involved with book-gifting and events.
 We’ll also include booklists, images, banners and Twitter cards.
-This will be available on the resources section of our website in the new year.
+This will be available on the resources section of our website in 2018.